 Have you ever wondered what conditional logic quizzes are?
-Or ever wanted to make conditional questions in Google Forms?
+Or ever want to make conditional questions in Google Forms?
 Either way, we’ve got you covered!
+Google Forms conditional logic is a fantastic feature that elevates the process of filling out the form.

 Conditional logic quiz adds a whole new level to interactive quizzes.
 It has taken over the internet and there are quite a few reasons for it.
-This guide will teach you what is conditional logic, why should you make one, and how to create Google Forms conditional questions.
+This guide will teach you everything that you should know about conditional logic and how to create Google Forms conditional questions.

 Sounds good?
-Great, let’s get right away into it.
+Then, let’s get right away into it.

 Key Takeaways